Conte says 8 Spurs players, 5 staff members have coronavirus | Sports-Games

 - United Kingdom

-Eight Tottenham players and five members of staff have tested positive for the coronavirus, manager Antonio Conte said Wednesday.
+Eight Tottenham players and five members of staff at the club have tested positive for the coronavirus, manager Antonio Conte said Wednesday.

-''Every day we are having people with COVID,” said Conte, adding that “the situation is serious.''
-Tottenham is scheduled to play Rennes on Thursday in a match in the Europa Conference League.
+''Every day we are having people with COVID,'' Conte said at a news conference a day before a match against French team Rennes in the Europa Conference League.

+Conte said he has 11 players available for the game at Tottenham Hotspur Stadium.

 UEFA rules state a game must go ahead as long as a club has at least 13 senior players available, including at least one goalkeeper.